 Caring for Contacts

-Contact lenses sit directly on the cornea, so you’ll need to follow your optometrist’s instructions carefully to make sure your eyes remain healthy.
+Contact lenses sit directly on the cornea, so you’ll need to follow your optometrist’s instructions carefully to help keep your eyes healthy.
 Serious infections can be associated with contact lens wear, so hygiene is of the utmost importance.

-- Remove your lenses before you go to sleep (unless you have extended-wear lenses and your optometrist has approved sleeping in them).
+- Remove your lenses before you go to sleep.

-- Book annual, comprehensive eye exams to make sure your eyes are still tolerating lenses well.
+- Book annual, comprehensive eye exams to check that your eyes are still tolerating lenses well.

 - Don’t shower, use a hot tub, or go swimming while wearing contact lenses.

 - Replace and care for your lenses by following your optometrist’s instructions.